nordeim/SG-Point-Of-Sale/docs/prompt_to_fix_2.md

 Below is "diff" command output comparing the previous version with your latest generated version.
 Please double-check and validate that the changes are valid and that no other original features or functions are lost (omitted). use the same rigorous and meticulous approach to review the diff output below.

+---
+awesome job! keep up the same rigorous and meticulous approach to systematically handle new requests going forward.
+Now very carefully review all your latest generated code files and then double-check and validate them against your detailed execution plan with integrated checklist.
+Next create a detailed report with 6000 words in markdown format to document down your code review and validation status report, start with an overview of objectives and final status, follow by a detail comparison and validation for each step in execution plan. end the review and assessment report with a conclusion and recommendations.
+This report is needed for QA approval to start UAT (User Acceptance Test).
+So be very detailed and accurate in your report which will also showcase your excellent work performance.
+Thank you and good luck!